Fireworks: The Law and How To Report

 Please make sure you report all illegal firework use to the police.
 Without this information Government has no data to prove there is a problem.

-Phone: Report to the police on 101.
+Phone: If fireworks are being used dangerously report to the police on 999, otherwise it’s 101.
 Ask them to log it and provide you with an incident number.

 You need to: